arturdryomov/pages/content/posts/midnight.md

 Since Chrome 76 it is possible to use the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
-It allows to switch website theme using OS-level settings.
+It allows to switch website themes using OS-level settings.
 This blog supports it!

-* On macOS open System Preferences → General → Switch Appearance to Dark.
-* On Android Q+ switch to Dark theme using Settings Panel on top of system notifications.
-* On Windows, KDE, GNOME and friends — sorry folks, I have no idea what to do.

 Technically it is implemented like this: